 According to OSHA cold stress guidelines, employers should monitor the physical condition of their workers.
 They should schedule frequent short breaks in warm dry areas for their employees.
 This will allow them to keep their bodies warm.
 Employers should also try to schedule work during warmer hours of the day.
 They should have a buddy system in place.
 When employees are working in pairs, if one of them is suffering from cold stress, the other employee can help him get medical attention.
 Employers should provide warm and sweet drinks for employees.
 This will allow them to maintain a healthy body temperature and a healthy energy level.
 Employers should also discourage the consumption of alcoholic drinks at the workplace.
 They should also provide heaters in cold weather areas to maintain a safe and comfortable working environment.

 Employers should train workers on how to deal with cold stress.
-Upon completing your OSHA 30 certification, you will be able to understand how to understand the following:

 - Recognizing the environmental and workplace conditions that can lead to cold stress.